 In determining whether merchant cash advances are a scam, it’s important to take a close look at the drawbacks of this financing option.

-- High APRs: With traditional loans, the government is able to set a cap on interest rates.
+With traditional loans, the government is able to set a cap on interest rates.
 Merchant cash advances are not technically considered a loan, meaning they are not impacted by such regulations.
 The business’s sales, the fees charged, and the time it takes to repay determine the APR.
 As a result, APRs can actually rise into the triple digits.
 In contrast, traditional bank loans generally have an APR of around 10 percent.

-- Trapped in a debt cycle: Merchant cash advances may be considered a scam because of their ability to trap business owners in a debt cycle.
+Merchant cash advances may be considered a scam because of their ability to trap business owners in a debt cycle.
 Because of how expensive MCAs can be, business owners may need to take on more financing to pay off the original MCA.
 If you’re struggling to qualify for other funding options, you may end up taking out another MCA.
 This could put a major strain on your cash flow and make it difficult to keep up with your bills.

-- Confession of judgment: Many MCA contracts also require you to sign a confession of judgment.
+Many MCA contracts also require you to sign a confession of judgment.
 A confession of judgment means you have given up your rights to defend yourself if the company takes you to court.

 What are some alternatives to merchant cash advances?